 It is fitting that Valentine’s Day falls within National Marriage Week, February 7-14, because this week-long celebration is a great time to reflect on the importance of marriage in our society.
 Although having a healthy marriage is a goal that many people aspire to, divorce and non-marital birth rates remain relatively high.
 National Marriage Week, a collaborative campaign that seeks to raise awareness about the many benefits of marriage, is just one strategy for addressing these concerns.

 This week, many people will recognize and honor the significance of marriage in their individual lives, but it’s also important to acknowledge its many benefits to society.
 The economic, health, and emotional benefits of marriage also have a positive effect on children’s well-being.
 Numerous studies have shown that children raised by married parents have more successful outcomes.
 They often do better at school, are more likely to graduate college and earn more, and often have stable marriages as adults.
-In his article, “Why Marriage Matters for Child Wellbeing,” David Ribar argues that “the advantages of marriage for children’s well-being are likely to be hard to replicate through policy interventions other than those that bolster marriage itself.”
+In his article, “Why Marriage Matters for Child Wellbeing (PDF) Visit disclaimer page ,” David Ribar argues that “the advantages of marriage for children’s well-being are likely to be hard to replicate through policy interventions other than those that bolster marriage itself.”

 That is the precise goal of the Healthy Marriage and Responsible Fatherhood (HMRF) Initiative, a $150 million discretionary grant program authorized by Congress since 2005.
 This initiative, along with other grant programs that promote family economic security and stability, is administered by ACF’s Office of Family Assistance (OFA).
 The HMRF grant program engages community-based organizations to provide healthy marriage and relationship education, as well as responsible fatherhood and reentry services for fathers returning from incarceration.